nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `ladd 1 recurring/ date/16 Sep 2021 start/15:00 end/16:00 subject/Math` (recurring lesson)
+* `list` followed by `ladd 1 recurring/ date/16 Sep 2021 time/1500-1600 subject/Math`
-adds the lesson to the 1st student in TAB.
+  adds the recurring lesson to the 1st student in TAB.

 * `find john` followed by `ladd 1 date/16 Sep 2021 start/15:30 end/17:30 subject/Science hw/TYS p2 Q2`
-  (makeup lesson w/ homework) adds the lesson to the 1st student in the results of the `find` command.
+  adds the makeup lesson to the 1st student in the results of the `find` command.

 #### Deleting a lesson : `ldelete`